lechmazur/buyout_game/README.md

 ---

-## What Strong Performance Looks Like

-Strong performance in this benchmark is not just polished strategy talk.
-It usually means some combination of:

-- staying politically safe without overpaying for short-term survival
-- spending money when it actually changes vote math or alliance structure
-- preserving flexibility across very different prize ladders
-- converting favorable finalist positions into value without giving too much back in settlement or buyout
-- recovering from weak starting balances instead of only cashing in strong ones

----

 ## Quotes

 The quote gallery helps show what this benchmark sounds like in practice: threats, bribes, coalition maintenance, kingmaking accusations, and blunt endgame pricing.
 The [full quote gallery](reports/quotes_main_006/quotes/gallery/overall_best_quotes.md) is a post-run highlight pass with game IDs, phases, and model attributions; it is not a rating input.
 For complete games rather than selected lines, see the [current transcript index](reports/quotes_main_006/transcripts.md).